KennethATaylor/mccount/README.md

 per individual, providing a more informative measure of the total burden of recurrent events in a population.

-`mccount` provides an interface to estimate the MCC using either the Dong-Yasui estimator of the MCC or the sum of cumulative incidences, based on the work of Dong, *et al*.[^1]
+Available MCC methods in this package include the Dong-Yasui or the sum of cumulative incidences estimators, based on the work of Dong, *et al*.[^1] Users can also estimate the MCC using the weighted Dong-Yasui estimator.[^2]

 ## Installation